10 Lisbon Top Attractions that You Need to Add to your Lisbon, Portugal Bucket List ASAP (as soon as possible because I am the worst with acronyms).

 Okay, so you may not know this but culinarily speaking, Lisbon, Portugal is kind of a big deal (If you’ve seen Top Chef then think like Richard Blais status.
 And if you’ve never seen Top Chef then just think culinary badass).
 Now, I tend to gush over the pastries because I don’t eat fish or meat, both of which are a huge part of the Portuguese culinary scene, but if sweets are not your thing, there are still plenty of foods that will tickle your gastronomic fancy.
 From Cozido a Portuguesa (Portuguese stew) to Caldo Verde (a traditional kale, potato, and onion soup with garlic and olive oil) to my personal favorite Pastel de Nata.
 Yeah, my sweet tooth is about as big as that of a Humpback whale.

 Now, this is in no way a complete listing of all the traditional foods found in Portuguese cuisine because if I listed them all, this would turn into a Julia Child cookbook, only less French and more Portuguese (I bet you’re like you forgot the Salted cod Kelly!).
-So let’s just call it a day, because you’ve got things to do, and say that Lisbon has a bunch of kick ass foods to try.
+So let’s just call it a day, because you’ve got things to do, and say that Lisbon has a bunch of kick-ass foods to try.
 So what is the best way to experience Lisbon’s culinary flavor?
-Well, I am gonna hop on the tourist bandwagon and proclaim that Time Out market (Mercado da Ribeira) is a great place to try a bunch of different local foods, all in once place.
+Well, I am gonna hop on the tourist bandwagon and proclaim that Time Out market (Mercado da Ribeira) is a great place to try a bunch of different local foods, all in one place.
 Plus it’s on the way to Belem and is surrounded by some great street art so you have more than one reason to go here.

 When you enter the market, there will be vendors selling fresh meats, fish, and produce, but there will also be a ton of vendors that sell delicious prepared foods that allow you to travel through a mini food tour of sorts.
 Just be forewarned that while this market is huge and has a ton of cafeteria style seating, it does get insanely crowded (and I was there in low season), so I would highly suggest visiting this market either super early, super late, or during the week to avoid the crowds because Time Out market can and does run out of seating.
+You can also grab some amazingly inexpensive canned goods if you’re on a budget and want to grab some food for later.

 ***Also check out Rua de Duque which a 5 minute walk from the Rossio Train Stations.
 This street is where all the locals go for cheap and delicious food.